 A Gentle Dark Autumn

 Writing about this Season thus far has seen words like tribal, equestrian, military, strong, menswear, business.
 True for some body types.

-Delicious fire, Aztec Chocolate Truffle brown, dark cocoa dusting, melt in your mouth center,
+Delicious fire, Aztec Chocolate Truffle, dark cocoa dusting, melt in your mouth center,

-Plush velvet curtain red, you crush it in your hands over and over because it pushes back, sumptuous feeling,
+Plush red velvet curtains, you crush it in your hands over and over because it pushes back, a sumptuous feeling,

 Teal satin, liquid metals dripping off curves, sensual looking,

 Whites of liqueurs, Bailey’s Irish Cream,

 Cognac and Benedictine yellows and browns, opulent, expensive, reserved for the few,